Mariana Mazzucato: Economic advisory

-Mazzucato has been active in advising governments on innovation and growth policies.
+Mazzucato has been active in advising governments on innovation, industrial strategy and growth policies.
 Between 2015 and 2019, she was a member of the international advisory panel of Sitra, the Finnish Innovation Fund.
-In 2018, she was co-chair of the Commission for Mission Oriented Innovation and Industrial Strategy informing the Government of the United Kingdom's Industrial Strategy.
+In 2018, she was co-chair of the Commission for Mission-Oriented Innovation and Industrial Strategy informing the Government of the United Kingdom's Industrial Strategy.
 In 2019, South African President Cyril Ramaphosa appointed Mazzucato to be a member of his Economic Advisory Council, a position where she remains active in providing recommendations for building sustainable and inclusive development.

-Since 2020, she has been a member of the Innovation Expert Group at the United Kingdom Department of Business, Energy and Industrial Strategy and a member international advisory panel of Vinnova, Sweden's innovation agency.
+Since 2020, Mazzucato has been a member of the Innovation Expert Group at the United Kingdom Department of Business, Energy and Industrial Strategy and a member international advisory panel of Vinnova, Sweden's innovation agency.
 In 2020, Italian Prime Minister Giuseppe Conte appointed Mazzucato as a Special Advisor on economic policy and made her Italy's representative economist on the G7 Panel on Economic Resilience which advised the G7 leaders at the 2021 G7 Summit in Cornwall, UK.

 She is currently a member of the Council of Economic Advisors to the Scottish Government, a role she has held since 2015.
 She worked closely with the Scottish Government and First Minister in establishing the Scottish National Investment Bank in 2018.
 Between 2015 and 2016, she served on the British Labour Party's Economic Advisory Committee providing advice to the Shadow Cabinet.